Rivington Avenue, Platt Bridge, Wigan, Lancashire WN2 5NG

 We achieve this through the development of scientific concepts relating to living things, what objects are made of and how things work.
 These are studied at different levels as the child progresses through the school.

 We introduce the children to the most important areas of ICT.
 This includes word processing, graphics packages and programs for using and making databases.
-Pupils use adventure programs.
-They use ICT to control devices and they learn simple programming languages.
-They learn how to use CD-ROMs and they are taught about the uses and implications of ICT in everyday life.
+Children learn simple programming languages through a range of hardware and software.
+They are taught about the uses and implications of ICT in everyday life and the importance of staying safe and acting responsibly online.
+Teachers and children also have access to a wide range of computing resources that are used creatively across the curriculum including; a range of interactive apps, stop start animation kits, green screen, robots and kindles.

 All classes have computers in the classroom.
 The majority of teaching is done using the interactive whiteboards present in each classroom.
-Each class is also timetabled to have access to the research area in the children’s library which incorporates a computer suite.
-We have also recently purchased three class sets of laptops for use during the school day.
+We also have three class sets of laptops, and a bank of I Pads for use during the school day.

 Design and Technology